offalynne/Input/docs/5.0/Input-Sources.md

 ### `INPUT_GAMEPAD[...]`

 A gamepad with the given index (which matches GM's native gamepad indexes). `INPUT_GAMEPAD` is an array and you'll need to use standard array syntax to access individual gamepads (i.e. `INPUT_GAMEPAD[0]` is the 0th gamepad).
 The length of this array is given by `INPUT_MAX_TRACKED_GAMEPADS`.
+Not every gamepad in the `INPUT_GAMEPAD` array will be active; indeed, not every gamepad will be valid for a given platform.
+You should only assign gamepad sources if you have positive identified that the gamepad is connected and usable, typically by calling [`input_source_detect_input()`](Functions-(Sources)?id=input_source_detect_inputsource).

 &nbsp;